minhquang99/infinitive-scrolling/README.md

 React JS, Antd, Axios, lodash

-My idea for the infinitive scrolling app is using a Spinner like a flag at the bottom of list product containe (IntersectionObserver), handling when user scroll into them.
+My idea for the infinitive scrolling app is using a Spinner like a flag at the bottom of list product container (IntersectionObserver), handling when user scroll into them.
 The remaining work is handling data from search input (debounce) to ensure the correct list data and how the scrolling work.

 ## Thank you